tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [WRONG] Pressure Control Mode

-# Ventilation Settings
+# Ventilation Settings (I accidentally included these in the module before! can be moved here or deleted-- however, in my opinion, this needs to be introduced BEFORE modes so that modes make more sense)

 * f – Frequency or Rate (breaths/minute)
-* Vt – Tidal Volume (amount of air/gas that is inhaled per breath)
+* Vt – Tidal Volume (amount of air/gas in mL that is inhaled per breath)
 * FiO2 – Fraction of Inspired Oxygen, is the percentage of oxygen that is being delivered
 * PEEP – Positive End Expiratory Pressure, amount of positive pressure applied at the end  expiration

 # Measured Values
 * PIP – Peak Inspiratory Pressure
 * PEEP – Positive End Expiratory Pressure (Measured)
-* I:E – Inspiratory to Expiratory Ratio (this is a ratio and not a measurement of time i.e. seconds)
+* I:E – Inspiratory to Expiratory Ratio (this is a ratio and not a measurement of time i.e. seconds) (see my explanation on prior module)
 * F(tot) – Total respiratory rate, mechanical and spontaneous
 * Vt(e) – Measurement of Exhaled tidal volume
 * Ve(tot) – Total Minute Volume (Ftot X Vte)

 # Procedural Buttons

-* 100% FiO2 – Increases FiO2 to 100% for two minutes
+* 100% FiO2 – Increases FiO2 to 100% for two minutes and then returns back to pre-set FiO2
-    * Used prior to suctioning the patient
+    * Commonly used prior to suctioning the patient
 * Inspiratory Pause – breath hold at the peak of inspiration
     * Used to determine Plateau Pressure as well as Static and Dynamic Compliance
 * Expiratory Pause – breath hold at the end of expiration